HomeProgrammesNursingBachelor of Nursing

 • Internationally qualified nurses wishing to apply for registration as a nurse in New Zealand

-• Mature learners who are currently employed in the caring professions who wish to enhance their career opportunities by studying at degree level
+• Mature learners who are currently employed in the caring professions who wish to enhance their career opportunities by studying at a degree level

 • People returning to study from the workforce who are seeking a career in the nursing profession.